infotexture/talks/markdown/PITCHME.md

 ### Mobile Authoring & Lightweight Content

 * Mobile devices drive interest in lightweight content
-* Authors want to take their writing _(and tools)_ on the go.
+* Authors want to take their writing _(and tools)_ on the go
-  - Capture notes with a smartphone on the go
+  - _Capture notes with a smartphone on the go_
-  - Flush out the draft back at the desk
+  - _Flesh out the draft back at the desk_
-  - Proofread the final result on a tablet later
+  - _Proofread the final result on a tablet later_
-* Since writing in Markdown encourages focus on structure rather than presentation, it’s a good match for authoring scenarios where  minimal markup suffices.
+* Markdown helps focus on structure over presentation
+* Good for scenarios where minimal markup suffices

 ___